VAUGHN AND WHITE GREAT-GRANDPARENTS

 Tony Matthew White, left, Nona Mae Turner White, Mabel White Flick, Wallace Benjamin White, Behind the couch: Katherine White Conn, left, Viola “Peachy” White Watkins,, April 15, 1953.

-In the early 1930s into the mid-forties, during World War II, my Grandma and Grandpa Wallace and Nellie (Teall) White lived in the 2400 block of Market Street, with great-grandma, “Mom,” (Nona) and great-grandpa, “Pop,” (Tony Matthew) White.
+In the early to the mid-forties, during World War II, my Grandma and Grandpa Wallace and Nellie (Teall) White lived in a four room house at 2421 Market Street, with great-grandma, “Mom,” (Nona) and great-grandpa, “Pop,” (Tony Matthew) White.

 All four of them walked together along the old side-by-side Wabash and CB&Q railroad tracks to their jobs at factories on Collier Street.
 They walked rain or shine, summer or winter.
 The tracks ran along the edge of “Pop’s” back yard, past North Missouri lumber yard, crossed Lindell Avenue, and on toward the industrial area.